MicrosoftDataAndAnalytics/DataScienceEssentials/Simulation-and-Hypothesis-Testing/README.md

 ## Code

-The code for Lab1 are in the following files:
+The code for Lab 3 are in the following files:

 - restsim.R
 - restsim.py